laminas/laminas-view/doc/book/zend.view.helpers.advanced-usage.md

 );
 ```

-If your module class implements `Zend\ModuleManager\Feature\ViewHelperProviderInterface`, or just
+If your module class implements `Laminas\ModuleManager\Feature\ViewHelperProviderInterface`, or just
 the method `getViewHelperConfig()`, you could do the following (it's the same as the previous
 example).